Plumbing Service Announcement:

-If you DO lose water there are a couple different places that hold water in case of emergency.
+If you do lose water there are a couple of different places that hold water in case of emergency.
 It is a good idea to test these and see if they are working.

-1. Toilets: the toilet tank will hold water enough for one flush, if the parts are working well.
+- Toilets: the toilet tank will hold water enough for one flush if the parts are working well.
 If they have a slow leak they will be out of water in no time.
 If your toilet turns on by itself that is a sign that it leaks.

-2. Tubs: a tub can be filled with water for reserve before a hurricane.
+- Tubs: a tub can be filled with water for reserve before a hurricane.
 Most tubs hold quite a lot of water.
 You can then bucket the water out of the tub and pour it into the toilet tank to get extra flushes.
-If the tub leaks however, the water will be gone before you really need it.
-Double check that it holds water by filling it part way at night, and then see if it is at the same level in the morning.
+If the tub leaks, however, the water will be gone before you really need it.
+Double-check that it holds water by filling it partway at night, and then see if it is at the same level in the morning.

-Best thing to do to be prepared for an emergency with your water heater is to have a special valve installed that allows for good flow to come out so the chances that sediment blocks it decrease.
+The best thing to do to be prepared for an emergency with your water heater is to have a special valve installed that allows for good flow to come out so the chances that sediment blocks it decreases.
 Annual or even biannual flushes are good to keep the sediment down.